-The demands on future agricultural production systems are various and complex.
-In the context of climate change, increasing digitalisation and the great importance of agriculture for food supply and environment, new, systemic and sustainable solutions are required.
+The demands now being placed on future agricultural production systems are various and complex.
+Given climate change, increasing digitalisation, and the great importance of agriculture for food supply and environment, new, systemic and sustainable solutions are clearly required.

-With our transdisciplinary expertise, we address different issues and develop new strategies and concepts for agriculture.
+By making use of our transdisciplinary expertise, we are able to address a variety of agricultural issues and to develop related strategies and concepts.

 Climate Change Mitigation in Agriculture

-Climate change represents an increasing production risk for agriculture and requires several adaptation measures at farm, regional and institutional levels.
-Technical, crop management, preventive and direct measures as well as risk management strategies should be considered.
+Climate change represents an increasing production risk for agriculture and requires several adaptation measures at the farm, regional and institutional level.

 Microeconomic Modelling and Methods of Data Acquisition